 Every case is different, and the strategies that will be effective depend on the specific circumstances of your case.
-An experienced criminal defense attorney will be able to evaluate your case and advise you on the best course of action to take.
+An experienced Houston Credit Card fraud lawyer will be able to evaluate your case and advise you on the best course of action to take.

 In Texas, enhanced sentencing may be applied in credit card fraud cases in which the defendant has prior convictions.
 This means that the sentencing guidelines, fines and jail time may be increased if you’ve been convicted of similar crimes in the past.

 What is the statute of limitations for credit card fraud charges in Texas?

 In Texas, the statute of limitations for credit card fraud cases is five years.
 This means that a person facing these charges must be indicted by the court within five years from the date that the crime occurred in order for criminal prosecution to proceed.

 Get in Touch With Houston Credit Card Fraud Lawyer Lisa Shapiro Strauss